Don’t let anyone ever tell you rodents are boring pets.

 The jealousy will pass, if that’s, in fact, what’s going on.

 Chinchillas can have quite the attitude at times or can even be more “mean” when they experience change or something they weren’t quite prepared for.

 In most situations, jealousy will only occur after introducing a new chin.

 Proper bonding and compatibility can often take weeks to accomplish.

 Even once you have established the bond and can now successfully place both chinchillas together, it does not mean that the first chinchilla won’t exhibit some jealous behavior when out for playtime.

 The behavior could be the cold shoulder or even some light nipping on your clothing out of anger.

-Don’t worry about it, and don’t let it phase you.
+Don’t worry about it, and don’t let it bother you.

-Simply ensure you are providing the ethical care and still showing love and affection towards your chin or chins, and you will be just fine.
+Simply ensure you keep providing good care and keep showing love and affection towards your chin or chins, and you will be just fine.